Monitoring of pollution levels

 Annual Status Report

-Each year the council presents an update on local air quality by submitting an Annual Status Report (ASR) to the Department of the Environment, Food and Rural Affairs (DEFRA).
+Each year the council presents an update on local air quality by submitting an Annual Status Report (ASR) to the Department of the Environment, Food and Rural Affairs (Defra).
 The most recent ASR reports can be viewed below.

 The PDF files below may not be suitable to view for people with disabilities, users of assistive technology or mobile phone devices.